gpylypchuk/Cross-Chain-Arbitrage/README.md

 - **No real funds are used in dry-run mode.**
 - **BigNumber math** is used throughout to avoid rounding errors and ensure safety for large capital.
-- **Robust error handling**: All real contract stubs include error handling and comments for retry logic.
+- **Robust error handling**: All swap and bridge calls are wrapped in try/catch blocks, with clear error logging and defensive execution logic.
 - **Principal loss risk**: In production, use slippage protection, on-chain price checks, and only execute when profit exceeds all costs and risk buffers.
 - **Replay protection and nonce management**: To be implemented for real execution.

-## 🚀 Next Steps for Production

-- Implement real contract calls for swaps and bridges (see stubs in code).
-- Fill in real router/bridge addresses for Sonic, CCIP, and Stargate.
-- Add dynamic fee fetching and token symbol resolution.
-- Integrate with a dashboard or webhook for remote monitoring.
-- Add advanced risk controls (e.g., MEV protection, sandwich attack detection).
+## 🧑‍💻 Code Quality & Maintainability

+- **Clarified profit calculation**: All profit and delta calculations use descriptive variable names and are clearly logged.
+- **Structured return types**: All simulation and execution functions return objects for extensibility and clarity.
+- **Defensive execution**: No swaps or bridges are executed if profit is below the threshold.
+- **Precise, readable logging**: All amounts and profits are formatted for clarity, and logs include token and chain context.
+- **Config-driven**: All addresses, fees, and thresholds are in `src/config.ts` or environment variables for easy management.
+- **Type safety**: Chain names and other enums are strongly typed.

 ## ✅ Current Status